-One successful approach for uncoordinated multiple-access is Interleaver-Division Multiple-Access (IDMA) [2][3].
-With IDMA, every user has the same channel code, but each user's code bits are permuted using a randomly drawn interleaver, unique with extremely high probability.
+IDMA, every user has the same channel code, but each user's code bits are permuted using a randomly drawn interleaver, unique with extremely high probability.
 The receiver is assumed to know the interleaver of the desired user.
-With IDMA in the OR-MAC, a receiver sees the desired signal corrupted by a memoryless Z-channel.
+With IDMA in the OR-MAC, a receiver should see the desired signal corrupted by a memoryless Z-channel.
 We performed simulations comparing an NL-TCM code under two channels: 1) a 6-user OR-MAC channel using IDMA and 2) the equivalent Z-channel that the receiver would see if the errors were not generated by codewords but by random errors.
 The performance was the same.
 Thus, in the context of IDMA, the remaining challenge is the design of a good code with the desired ones density.